web3/web3.js/docs/web3-eth-contract.rst

         ...
     });

-    // or sending a transaction to a method
+    // or sending and using the events

     myContract.methods.myMethod(123).send({from: '0xde0B295669a9FD93d5F28D9Ec85E40f4cb697BAe'})
     .on('transactionHash', function(hash){